I’ve been living with NETs since 26th July 2010

 ……. well, since at least the earliest day I can use on clinical record.
 Clearly, I had been living with NETs before that, I just didn’t know for how long and I never will – it no longer matters.
 The clues were there but why would I make a correlation to a disease I had never head of?

-I have no recollections of difficulties before diagnosis as I was cracking on with my successful post military career, doing OK, extremely busy (ignoring my health!).
+I have no recollections of difficulties before diagnosis as I was cracking on with my successful post military career, doing OK, extremely busy (and therefore ignoring my health!).
 The symptoms of flushing were 6-9 months before diagnosis and the intermittent diarrhea probably about 18-24 months prior.
 Some people don’t know they are flushing so I guess that symptom might have been longer but the flushing period I do remember felt like pins and needles, thus why it was weird but memorable.
 But I wouldn’t say it was a difficult period.
+Both were symptoms I had no history of and despite this change, I cracked on.
+I did get a colonoscopy in the summer of 2008 after reporting a few days of dark stool, nothing was reported other than some minor diverticulosis, a common issue when you get older.
+Nothing to see here, move along.

-Between 26th July and stability – probably around summer 2012 following 3 surgeries.
-That was tough, particularly the shock of being diagnosed with a stage IV cancer but I continued to work my full-time job with a generous and understanding employer.
+Between 26th July 2010 and Spring 2012, I had 3 surgeries and was 15 months into Lanreotide.
+It was a tough period.
+Particularly the shock of being diagnosed with a stage IV cancer but even so, I continued to work my full-time job with a generous and understanding employer.
+I felt strong enough to tackle both challenges.
+So why not?

 In 2013 things got tougher as I mentally and physically grappled with the ability to work my demanding job while living with a demanding cancer (demanding in the sense that I could not become complacent and the side effects compete with my attention to work).
-That was a tough year but in 2014, I totally changed my life by retiring early – biggest decision of my life.
+That was a tough year but in 2014, I totally changed my life by retiring early – one of the biggest decisions of my life.

 But retiring and blogging does not cure cancer and things were still a bit tough, regular scans and tests unearthed new issues to watch (and worry about).
 And of course, the 28-day lanreotide intervals meant the calendar always had to be consulted before planning anything else.